Bai Yan (tennis)

+Career

+2007: Juniors and first Pro ITF title

 As a junior, Bai reach his highest ranking as world No. 10 in the singles world rankings in January 2007.

-2010
+2008-2016: Masters debut and first win

-Yan won back-to-back ITF Men's Circuit titles in September before knocking off World No. 30 Radek Štěpánek at the Shanghai Masters the following month.
+Yan won back-to-back ITF Men's Circuit titles in September before knocking off World No. 30 Radek Štěpánek at the 2010 Shanghai Masters the following month.

-2012

 After not competing on tour in 2011, Bai opened 2012 by reaching the singles semifinals of China F2 ITF Men's Circuit tournament.

-2017
+2017-2025: United Cup debut

 Bai opened the 2017 season by winning the Hong Kong F6 futures.

-Yan has reached 24 career singles finals all on the ITF Futures tour, with a record of 19 wins and 5 losses.
-Additionally, he has reached 20 career doubles finals with a record of 13 wins and 7 losses, which includes a record of 4–0 in ATP Challenger Tour finals.